Amadeco/magepack/README.md

 * `--category-url` (Required): URL of a Category page (PLP).
 * `--product-url` (Required): URL of a Product page (PDP).
 * `--auth-username` / `--auth-password`: For sites behind Basic Auth.
-* `--skip-checkout`: Skips the checkout flow generation if not needed.

 > **⚠️ Important:** Ensure your site is **clean** before generating.
 If Magepack detects existing `magepack/bundle-*` files, it will stop to prevent pollution.
 Run `bin/magento setup:static-content:deploy -f` to reset before generating.